BUTANE-Smart-Chain/Butane-docs/docs/protocol/modules/erc20.md

 A user registers a ERC20 token contract that is already deployed on the EVM module.
-Once the proposal passes (i.e. is approved by governance), the ERC20 module creates a Cosmos coin representation of the ERC20 token.
+Once the proposal passes (i.e. is approved by governance), the ERC20 module creates a Butane coin representation of the ERC20 token.

 1. User submits a `RegisterERC20Proposal`
-2. Validators of the EVMOS chain vote on the proposal using `MsgVote` and proposal passes
+2. Validators of the Butane chain vote on the proposal using `MsgVote` and proposal passes
 3. If ERC-20 contract is deployed on the EVM module, create a bank coin `Metadata` from the ERC20 details.

 ### Token Pair Conversion

 Conversion of a registered `TokenPair` can be done via:

-- Cosmos transaction (`ConvertCoin` and `ConvertERC20)`
+- Butane transaction (`ConvertCoin` and `ConvertERC20)`
 - Ethereum transaction (i.e sending a `MsgEthereumTx` that leverages the EVM hook)

 #### 1. Registered Coin